sinch/docs/docs/conversation/conversation-callbacks.md

 The field `status` is included in delivery report callbacks and shows the status of the message or event delivery.
 The `status` field can have the following values:

-- QUEUED
+- `QUEUED`
-- QUEUED_ON_CHANNEL
+- `QUEUED_ON_CHANNEL`
-- DELIVERED
+- `DELIVERED`
-- READ
+- `READ`
-- FAILED
+- `FAILED`
-- SWITCHING_CHANNEL
+- `SWITCHING_CHANNEL`

 Each message and event sent by the API clients to contacts go through the following states:

 1. The message is successfully queued in Conversation API.
-It has status QUEUED.
+It has status `QUEUED`.
 2. The message is successfully dispatched to an underlying channel.
-It has status QUEUED_ON_CHANNEL.
+It has status `QUEUED_ON_CHANNEL`.
 3. A delivery report is sent from the underlying channel detailing the delivery status on the channel.
 Depending on the channel response and the processing state of the message the message is transitioned to one of following states:

-    3.1 DELIVERED - the channel delivery report indicated the message has reached the end user.
-Some channels can later sent new delivery report with status READ.
+    3.1 `DELIVERED` - the channel delivery report indicated the message has reached the end user.
+Some channels can later sent new delivery report with status `READ`.

-    3.2 READ - the channel delivery report indicated the message was seen or read by the end user.
+    3.2 `READ` - the channel delivery report indicated the message was seen or read by the end user.
 This is a terminal state.
-There cannot be more state changes after the message is in READ state.
-Some channel will omit sending DELIVERED when the message is seen immediately by the user.
-In such cases the DELIVERED status is implicit.
+There cannot be more state changes after the message is in `READ` state.
+Some channel will omit sending `DELIVERED` when the message is seen immediately by the user.
+In such cases the `DELIVERED` status is implicit.

-    3.3 FAILED - the channel delivery report indicated the message delivery failed and there are no more channels to try according to the channel priority defined in the send request.
+    3.3 `FAILED` - the channel delivery report indicated the message delivery failed and there are no more channels to try according to the channel priority defined in the send request.
 This is a terminal state.
-There cannot be more state changes after the message is FAILED state.
+There cannot be more state changes after the message is `FAILED` state.

-    3.4 SWITCHING_CHANNEL - the channel delivery report indicated the message delivery failed.
+    3.4 `SWITCHING_CHANNEL` - the channel delivery report indicated the message delivery failed.
 However, there are more channels which Conversation API can try to send the message according to the channel priority defined in the send request.

-Please note: There are no callbacks sent for status QUEUED since this state is already known by the API clients when they receive successful response from the */messages:send* endpoint.
+***Please note:*** There are no callbacks sent for status `QUEUED` since this state is already known by the API clients when they receive successful response from the **/messages:send** endpoint.

 #### Reason

-The `reason` field in FAILED or SWITCHING_CHANNEL delivery report callbacks provides information for the reason of the failure.
+The `reason` field in `FAILED` or `SWITCHING_CHANNEL` delivery report callbacks provides information for the reason of the failure.
 The table below shows the properties of the `reason` field:

 | Field           | Type               | Description                                                                                                    |